 Burger King’s secret sauce for success?
 According to Machado, it’s a combination of the brand’s self-deprecating personality, outside of the box thinking, and culture that doesn’t shy away from failure.
 “Our main goal is to bring smiles to people,” said Machado.

-Like many other companies this year, Burger King has increased its investment in digital.
+Like many other companies this year, Burger King has increased its investment in digital customer experience.
 With restaurants closed at the beginning of the pandemic, the home of the Whopper depended heavily on delivery and mobile app sales and pivoted to connect with consumers through social media and invest more heavily in perfecting their digital experience.

 1. Creativity Has The Power to Bend Reality